GET HELP NOW - 100% CONFIDENTIAL - Evidence-based - 24/7 & FREE

 Build a Strong Support System: Isolation fuels addiction.
 It is necessary to communicate with helpful people.
 This includes:

-Family and Friends: Seeking support from loved ones that provide understanding and encouragement.
+Family and Friends: Seeking support from loved ones who provide understanding and encouragement.

-Support Groups: Together with organizations, such as Narcotics Anonymous, (NA) or Alcoholics Anonymous, (AA), one has a safe place to share experience and receive peer-support and from others on recovery.
+Support Groups: Together with organizations such as Narcotics Anonymous, (NA) or Alcoholics Anonymous (AA), one has a safe place to share experiences and receive peer support and from others on recovery.

-Mentors or Sponsors: Fellow travellers in a recovery journey who can give guidance and hold them accountable.
+Mentors or Sponsors: Fellow travelers in a recovery journey who can give guidance and hold them accountable.

 Develop Healthy Coping Mechanisms: Addiction is more often than not a maladaptive means of dealing with stress, trauma, or adverse feelings.
 It is very important to learn healthy coping skills for long-term abstinence.
 This can include:

-Mindfulness and Meditation: Being present and aware in order to cope with craving and emotional distress.
+Mindfulness and Meditation: Being present and aware to cope with craving and emotional distress.

 Exercise and Nutrition: For your body to be healthy, it equally means that the well being of your mind and emotions are also dependent on how you treat your body.